 Particular nutritional supplements may help treat canker sores depending on the vitamin or mineral deficiency identified.
 Not all kinds of supplementation will provide significant benefits to all who take them, but taking oral vitamin B12 supplements can help people with canker sores whether they have vitamin B12 deficiencies or not.

-Oral rinse products are great for treating canker sores, especially if they have chlorhexidine, lidocaine, or dexamethasone.
-Prescription-only mouthwash usually has these substances to alleviate pain and reduce inflammation.
+Oral rinse products are great for treating canker sore.
+Prescription-only mouthwash usually has substances to alleviate pain and reduce inflammation.
 In contrast, be wary of mouth rinse that has alcohol since it can worsen the pain instead.

 3. Topical medication